Coldcard/firmware/docs/pin-entry.md

 # Changes for Mark 3

-With the Mk3 hardware, introduced in 2019, we upgrade to the ATECC608A chip in place of the 508a as the secure element.
+With the Mk3 hardware, introduced in 2019, we upgraded to the ATECC608A chip in place of the 508a as the secure element.

-Because of changes to that part, we have the opportunity to improve security as follows:
+Because of changes to that part, we have the opportunity to improve Coldcard security as follows:

-- The limited-use counter is now connected to pin attempts inside the chip (not external).
+- The limited-use counter is now connected to pin attempts inside the 608a chip.

-- The 608a compares the number of PIN attempts, and if too many failures have occured, the secure element bricks itself.
+  So, the 608a compares the number of PIN attempts, and if too many failures have occured, the secure element bricks itself.

-- Using a new KDF feature of the chip, we perform multiple HMAC cycles using a secret known only to the secure element (and unique per Coldcard).
-The purpose of this is make each PIN attempt slow to perform.
-The previous delay policy was removed, in favour of the delay enforced by the chip itself.
+- Using a HMAC-SHA256 inside the chip, we create a HMAC chain using a secret known only to the secure element (and unique per Coldcard) as the HMAC key.
+The purpose of this is make each login attempt slow to perform.
+The previous delay/rate limit policy was removed, in favour of the delay enforced by this process.

+- Anti-phishing words are calculated with same HMAC-SHA256 chain, but with lower iteration count, and a different starting value.

 - An addition 416 bytes of secrets storage is enabled (in addition to 72 bytes of storage previously stored).

 - The secondary wallet feature had to be removed, because there is only one limited-use counter.

-- Anti-phishing words are calculated in a slightly different manner but with equivilent security design.
+Use BIP39 passphrases instead.

+- The secrets stored in the 608a are encrypted by a one-time pad held in the main micro.
+  This is a defense against any unknown security issues which compromise the secrets in the 608a and not the main micro itself.

+- Successfully using the duress PIN will not cost an attempt on the real PIN.
+If the duress PIN works, we show zero login failures, but the number of PIN attempts has not actually been reset.

+## Rate Limiting Method

+The user enters a short pin code and we need to convert that into a 32-byte value used to unlock the secrets.
+We want to understand the upper bounds on the rate at which those "pin attempts" can be done.

+Here are the steps in peusdo code.
+We've also written it in Python to check our work, see `stm32/bootloader/mathcheck.py`, and of course the code actually being used is written in 'C' and available in `stm32/bootloader/{ae,pins}.[ch]`.

+- secret values (all 32-bytes long):

+    pairing_secret - value shared between 608a and main micro
+    pin_stretch - known only to the 608a
+    pin_attempt - known only to the 608a: linked to usage counter

+- public values

+    PURPOSE_NORMAL = hex('58184d33')
+    PURPOSE_WORDS  = hex('73676d2e')
+    KDF_ITER_WORDS = 12
+    KDF_ITER_PIN   = 8

+- steps:

+    md = SHA256(SHA256(pairing_secret + PURPOSE_NORMAL + input_pin))

+    repeat KDF_ITER_PIN times:
+        md = HMAC_SHA256(pin_stretch, md)

+    start = md
+    md = HMAC_SHA256(pin_attempt, md)

+    final = SHA256(pairing_secret + start + 0x04 + md)

+- for anti-phishing prefix words, the steps are:

+    md = SHA256(SHA256(pairing_secret + PURPOSE_WORDS + pin_prefix))

+    repeat KDF_ITER_WORDS times:
+        md = HMAC_SHA256(pin_stretch, md)

+    (result is upper 22 bits of md)

+Of course we all heat our homes with fast SHA256 hashing chips... but the rate limiting factor here is the communication time in and out of the secure element.
+That can't be avoided since only it knows the HMAC key being applied.

+The 608a uses a unique single wire protocol: each bit is serialized as byte-patterns and sent half-duplex, at 230400 bps.
+To perform an HMAC, we have to unlock the `pin_stretch` keyslot, by performing a random challenge/response exchange on the `pairing_secret` slot, and then send the data to be HMAC'ed and read back the result.
+The resulting traffic looks like this:

+- Send: 1 (`OP_Nonce`) + 3 (p1, p2) + 20 (rand)
+- (8ms calculation time)
+- Receive: 32 bytes (rand from chip)
+- Send: 1 (`OP_CheckMac`) + 3 (p1, p2) + 88 (challenge response)
+- (11ms calculation time)
+- Receive: 1 (status)
+- Send: 1 (`OP_SHA` setup for HMAC) + 3 (p1, p2)
+- (1ms calculation time)
+- Receive: 1 (status)
+- Send: 1 (`OP_SHA` data + finalize) + 3 (p1, p2) + 32
+- (1ms calculation time)
+- Receive: 32 (result)

+This is a total of 220 bytes (and there are some other delays and overhead, not shown).
+To send and/or receive 220 bytes takes 1760 bits, and at 230400 bps, this takes 8ms.
+The secure element isn't too fast with it's processing either, so it is adding at least 22ms (best case times, as documented).
+In total, looks like 30ms is best-case time to complete a single iteration of the stretching.
+For the main PIN, we are using 8 iterations, so max rate is about one second.

+Unfortunately, what isn't shown above is all the SHA256 operations that are needed to do the above dance.
+Those are implemented in the main micro and are not very fast.
+As a result, the actual pin-entry delay is about 4 seconds as measured.

+It's important to understand that all PIN attempts are further limited by a monotonically-increasing counter implemented in the secure element.
+Brute forcing PIN codes are also blocked by that process, which limits failed PIN attempts to just 13.

+The rate-limiting is more important for the "anti-phsishing" prefix words, see discussion above.